 - 9.1 All school staff and volunteers must take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents/carers to be conducted in view of other adults (See also section 7 above).
-There must be no 1:1 contact between staff and pupils which is not "open to the casual observer" The Lone Working policy should be read in conjunction with this policy and the staff handbook too for safe working practice. - 9.2 We understand that a pupil may make an allegation against a member of staff or volunteer.
-If such an allegation is made, the member of staff notified of the
+There must be no 1:1 contact between staff and pupils which is not "open to the casual observer" Please refer to our Lone Working Policy (Shared drive and working policies file in the staff room) - 9.2 We understand that a pupil may make an allegation against a member of staff or volunteer.
+If such an allegation is made, the member of staff notified of the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present. - 9.3 The Headteacher/Senior Teacher on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).
+The purpose of an initial discussion is for the LADO and the Case Manager to consider the nature, content and context of the allegation and agree a course of action. - 9.4 The Head Teacher/Senior Teacher must: - 9.4.1 Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member or volunteer against whom the allegation is made, as well as supporting other staff and volunteers within the workplace. - 9.4.2 Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation. - 9.4.3 Ensure feedback is provided to the LADO about the outcome of any internal investigations. - 9.5 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO without notifying the Headteacher first. - 9.6 The school will follow the local safeguarding procedures for managing allegations against staff and volunteers, a copy of which can be found in our whistleblowing policy which can also be located in our shared policies drive and our working policies file in the staff room. - 9.7 Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
+Guidance will also be sought from HR.

-- allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present. - 9.3 The Headteacher/Senior Teacher on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).
-The purpose of an initial discussion is for the LADO and the Case Manager to consider the nature, content and context of the allegation and agree a course of action. - 9.4 The Head Teacher/Senior Teacher must: - 9.4.1 Follow all advice given by the LADO throughout the investigation process, including how to manage the staff member or volunteer against whom the allegation is made, as well as supporting other staff and volunteers within the workplace. - 9.4.2 Follow all advice given by the LADO relating to supporting the child making the allegation, as well as other children connected to the organisation. - 9.4.3 Ensure feedback is provided to the LADO about the outcome of any internal investigations. - 9.5 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO without notifying the Headteacher first. - 9.6 The school will follow the local safeguarding procedures for managing allegations against staff and volunteers, a copy of which can be found in the staff room in the school staff policy folder. - 9.7 Suspension of the member of staff against whom an allegation has been made needs careful consideration and, if necessary, we will consult with the LADO in making this decision.
-Guidance will also be sought from HR. - 9.8 If a suspension is made, restrictions will apply to all staff and volunteers regarding contact with them whilst they are suspended, including contact via social media, such as Facebook and Twitter. - 9.9 Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire County Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises. - 9.10 Should an individual staff member, governor or volunteer be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
+- 9.8 If a suspension is made, restrictions will apply to all staff and volunteers regarding contact with them whilst they are suspended, including contact via social media, such as Facebook and Twitter. - 9.9 Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire County Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises. - 9.10 Should an individual staff member, governor or volunteer be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
 In these circumstances, the school will need to assess whether there is any potential for risk of transfer to the workplace and the individual's own work with children.